 Fast forward 20 years later, and much water under my bridge.
 I was working at UBC as a program assistant and doing some extra editing work on the side.
 I decided to register in a Continuing Studies course called The Well-Trained Tutor, having an interest in working directly with students.
 I finished the course taught by Ramona Montagnes and the late, much-loved, Judy Brown.
 I liked it so much, I signed up for the more advanced tutoring course.
 It was after I finished the courses and had tutored for a few years at the Writing Centre that Ramona, the Director, suggested I study for an MA so I could teach courses at UBC Continuing Studies.
 This appealed to me, but the logistics of going back to university were challenging.
 First of all, the idea of committing to a two-year master’s program was daunting — by now I was 62 years old.
 Most people are looking forward to retirement at that age.
 But then I got lucky.
 I’ve always been fascinated by autobiography and memoir and believe everyone has a story to tell.
 While searching the Internet one night for any degrees related to life writing, I found one.
 It was perfect — a one-year program of study.
 But there was a problem.
 It was offered in England, I was in Vancouver, and it wasn’t available online.
 Serious choices had to be made, and there was no getting around the fact that I would be leaving my home, my partner, my dog, and my life as I’d known it for the past fifteen years.
 I felt like I was sitting on a precipice trying to decide whether to jump or to step back into my warm and comfortable life.
 I jumped.

 I can now proudly say I have an MA after my name.
 I joke that it stands for “Mission Accomplished,” but it really means “Master of Arts” in Life Writing.
-I travelled to the University of East Anglia in Norfolk, England, and had a memorable year, meeting new friends, visiting old ones, and opening my life to new possibilities.
+I traveled to the University of East Anglia in Norfolk, England, and had a memorable year, meeting new friends, visiting old ones, and opening my life to new possibilities.
 I kept a blog while I was away, so I’d have a record of my experiences.
 When I got back to Vancouver, Ramona asked me if I’d like to teach a UBC online grammar course.
 I now teach that course and taught another at SFU.
 As an editor, I work with a broad spectrum of clients, including government organizations, engineering firms, and fiction writers.
 I try to spend at least an hour a day working on my own writing projects.

 Which brings me to the second and overlapping phase in my continuing progress as a teacher and a writer.
 One day, way back in 1999, I was tutoring at the Writing Centre and noticed a brochure in the lobby inviting people to a Jungian writing circle at the home of Marlene Schiwy.
 I’d been reading Jung’s works for many years and was drawn to learn more about these sessions.
 I contacted Marlene by phone and she agreed to let me join the circle.
 That turned out to be another major turning point in my life.
 The Wednesday evening sessions were a unique opportunity for me and others to explore and write about our lives through the writings of Carl Jung.
 Marlene held the space for all those Wednesdays as we sorted through the rich fabric of our life stories.
 Her skill at guiding us in a safe and creative space gave us the freedom to travel inwards, which is absolutely necessary as we try to make sense of our lived lives.